-One woman who knows that feeling all too well is the Duchess of Cambridge, Kate Middleton, who this week announced her third baby with Prince William was on the way.
+One woman who knows that feeling all too well is the Duchess of Cambridge, Kate Middleton, who announced her third baby with Prince William was on the way.
 As with her previous two pregnancies, Kate is suffering from a particularly severe form of morning sickness – hyperemesis gravidarum – and has already had to cancel an engagement.
 But for us mere mortals, how do you survive work when you’re not married to a Prince?

 Can I take time off work for morning sickness?

-The law on this is quite straightforward – if you are suffering from a pregnancy-related illness then you are entitled to take time off work to recover.
+The law on this is quite straightforward – if you’re suffering from a pregnancy-related illness then you are entitled to take time off work to recover.
 Check your company’s sickness or absence policy as the rules should be set out there.
 Essentially you should be paid the same as someone who is off sick for non-pregnancy related reasons so that may mean company or statutory sick pay.

 Importantly, employers are not permitted to take pregnancy-related illness into account for absence management purposes.
 Your time off shouldn’t result in you hitting any ‘trigger points’ in this regard, neither should it be taken into account for totting up purposes.
 This means, for example, that absence due to pregnancy should not be considered in any decision making such as who should be given a bonus or selected for redundancy.

-During pregnancy it’s good practice for employers to do all they can to make your working environment as comfortable as it can be.
+During pregnancy, it’s good practice for employers to do all they can to make your working environment as comfortable as it can be.
 The law requires employers to assess the workplace risks posed to you as an expectant mum and to alter your working conditions or hours of work to avoid any significant risk to you or your unborn baby.
 That could include allowing you to be more flexible with your hours or work from home if you’re not at your best.